GSA Capital Partners LLP Has $387,000 Holdings in Minerva Neurosciences, Inc. (NASDAQ:NERV)

 Shares of NERV opened at $2.95 on Tuesday.
 The company’s fifty day moving average is $2.66 and its 200-day moving average is $2.95.
 Minerva Neurosciences, Inc. has a 12 month low of $1.81 and a 12 month high of $5.50.
 The firm has a market cap of $126.02 million, a price-to-earnings ratio of 18.44 and a beta of 1.16.

 Separately, Zacks Investment Research lowered shares of Minerva Neurosciences from a “hold” rating to a “sell” rating in a research note on Friday, May 14th.
-One research analyst has rated the stock with a sell rating, one has given a hold rating and three have given a buy rating to the company.
-The stock presently has a consensus rating of “Hold” and an average price target of $7.25.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and three have assigned a buy rating to the stock.
+The stock presently has an average rating of “Hold” and a consensus target price of $7.25.

 Minerva Neurosciences Company Profile